SSLMate/certspotter/man/certspotter-authorize.md

 or other changes to the TBSCertificate will not be covered by the authorization and will trigger notifications.

+# ARGUMENTS

+**certspotter-authorize** takes paths to one or more PEM-encoded certificates on the command line.
+If `-` is specified as the sole path, it reads the certificate from stdin.

 # OPTIONS

--cert *PATH*

-:   Path to a PEM-encoded certificate.
-Use `-` to read from stdin.
-    This option is required.

 -state\_dir *PATH*